astropy/specutils/docs/fitting.rst

-The `~specutils.fitting.fit_lines` function takes as input the spectrum to be fit and the set of models with initial guesses, and by default uses the `~astropy.modeling.fitting.LevMarLSQFitter` to perform the fit.
+The `~specutils.fitting.fit_lines` function takes as input the spectrum to be fit and the set of models with initial guesses, and by default uses the `~astropy.modeling.fitting.TRFLSQFitter` to perform the fit.
 You may override this by providing a different fitter to the ``fitter`` input parameter.
 Note that the default fitter will populate the ``stds`` attribute of the returned models with estimates of the standard deviation uncertainty in the fit parameters,